XanaduAI/thewalrus/docs/gbs.rst

 .. tip::

-   * To inter convert between the complex covariance matrix :math:`\sigma` and the quadrature covariance matrix :math:`\mathbf{V}` use the functions :func:`thewalrus.quantum.Qmat` and :func:`thewalrus.quantum.Covmat`
+   To convert between the complex covariance matrix :math:`\sigma` and the quadrature covariance matrix :math:`\mathbf{V}` use the functions :func:`thewalrus.quantum.Qmat` and :func:`thewalrus.quantum.Covmat`

 An important property of Gaussian states is that reduced (or marginal) states of a global Gaussian state are also Gaussian.
 This implies that the reduced covariance matrix of a subsystem of a Gaussian state together with a reduced vector of means fully characterize a reduced Gaussian state.
 The reduced covariance matrix for modes :math:`S = i_1,\ldots,i_n` is obtained from the covariance matrix of the global state :math:`sigma` or :math:`\mathbf{V}` by keeping the columns and rows  :math:`i_1,\ldots,i_n` and :math:`i_1+\ell,\ldots,i_n+\ell` of the original covariance matrix :math:`\sigma`.
 Similarly one obtains the vector of means by keeping only entries :math:`i_1,\ldots,i_n` and :math:`i_1+\ell,\ldots,i_n+\ell` of the original vector of means :math:`\vec \beta` or :math:`\mathbf{\bar{r}}`.
 Using the :ref:`notation <notation>` previously introduced, one can succinctly write the covariance matrix of modes :math:`S=i_1,\ldots,i_m` as :math:`\sigma_{(S)}` or :math:`\mathbf{V}_{(S)}` , and similarly the vector of means as :math:`\vec{\beta}_{(S)}` or :math:`\mathbf{\bar{r}}_{(S)}`.

 .. tip::

-   * To obtain the reduced covariance matrix and vector of means for a certain subset of the modes use :func:`thewalrus.quantum.reduced_gaussian`.
+   To obtain the reduced covariance matrix and vector of means for a certain subset of the modes use :func:`thewalrus.quantum.reduced_gaussian`.

 Note that for :math:`\mathbf{V}` to be a valid **quantum** covariance matrix it needs to be symmetric and satisfy the uncertainty relation